 If you are looking for a proper “requinto” guitar that is supposed to be tuned a 4th higher than a regular guitar, this is not the right guitar for you.
 This Cordoba Requinto is intended to use the standard tuning of E-B-G-D-A-E. It is possible to tune this model as high as a minor third up to G standard tuning, but you shouldn’t go any higher than this because it could damage the guitar in the long term.
 A proper requinto tuning is A-D-G-C-E-A. So if you are looking for a requinto sound, you won’t get it from this model unless you place the capo on the 5th fret.

-The Cordoba Requinto 580 1/2 Size Acoustic Nylon String Classical Guitar is a beautiful 1/2 size slightly Spanish sounding guitar, but if you are looking for a first guitar for your child who is taking lesson, I’d probably skip this one unless you try it out in person and really love it.
-The workmanship, the sound, and the look are great I just have a little bit of an issue with the size of the neck (much too wide for kids ages 4-6) and the overall size that is misleading.
-I think the Cordoba Protégé is probably the better option, unless money is no object and you like a little bit of Spanish flair to your guitars.
+The Cordoba Requinto 580 1/2 Size Acoustic Nylon String Classical Guitar is a beautiful 1/2 size slightly Spanish sounding guitar, but if you are looking for a first guitar for your child who is taking lessons, I’d probably skip this one unless you try it out in person and love it.
+The quality, the sound, and the look are excellent; I just have a little bit of an issue with the size of the neck (much too wide for kids ages 4-6) and the overall size that is misleading.
+I think the Cordoba Protégé is probably the better option unless money is no object and you like a little bit of Spanish flair to your guitars.